-We shared the route of the 12.5km pipeline, which will start near Little Melton - to the east of the Norwich Southern Bypass - and will end at the existing High Oak reservoir, in Wymondham, in our March newsletter.
+We shared the route of the 12.5km pipeline, which starts near Little Melton - to the east of the Norwich Southern Bypass - and ends at the existing High Oak reservoir, in Wymondham, in our 2021 March newsletter.

 It will connect into our existing water network to ensure we can continue to meet demand from population growth in the area, and to replace the supply from local ground water sources, which are subject to environmental restrictions from April 2022.

 In November 2021 we started to prepare areas along the route so that our main work – specifically, laying water pipes – could begin.

 This ‘enabling work’ included setting up compounds where staff and equipment are based.
 We have one main compound near the High Oak Water Treatment works at Wymondham.

 We also created some laydown areas, which have been used to store sections of pipe and other construction materials and equipment and some included welfare cabins.
 These areas have been strategically placed along the route.